Rak256/Neural-Network-/README.md

 Note that this calculation is for an arbritrary layer l, and so I have left ∂C/∂Z as a variable since l is not necessarily the top layer.

 ### ∂C/∂A
 Calculating this derivative is very similar to calculating ∂Z/∂W for some layer l, and so I think it would be a good excercise.
-Just follow all the steps used in the ∂C/∂W derivation, use the commutativity of multiplication, and matrix transposition to represent the p-qth entry of the resulting matrix.
+Just follow all the steps used in the ∂C/∂W derivation, use the commutativity of multiplication, and matrix transposition to represent the p-qth element of the resulting matrix.

 ### ∂C/∂b
 Similarly to ∂C/∂W, we can use the total differential to find ∂C/∂b:

 <img width="1114" height="536" alt="image" src="https://github.com/user-attachments/assets/00a9a5db-2260-4cfe-87e8-f4f95d641bcb" />

 Again, notice that when i ≠ p, that term in the summation is 0 because ∂Zᵢⱼ/∂bₚ is 0.
-Changing any entry p in the original bias vector at layer l will not affect the weight matrix at layer l since the weight matrix is also an independent variable.
+Changing any element p in the original bias vector at layer l will not affect the weight matrix at layer l since the weight matrix is also an independent variable.
 It also won't affect the activation matrix of layer l - 1 since it acts as an independent variable at each layer l.
 Therefore we have:

 <img width="771" height="474" alt="image" src="https://github.com/user-attachments/assets/d58cd831-e461-4762-a35e-a7589c9d2758" />